lukkesreysandeur/tp/docs/UserGuide.md

 3. The `view` command currently does not update in real time, so if a change is made using a command lke `addpattodo`, the change will not be visible until the `view` command is used again.
 We plan to change it such that the `view` command updates the information shown in the GUI after every change so that the correct information is always reflected in the view panel.
+4. The `lsward` command also does not update in real time like `view`.
+Commands that change state of the ward like `addpat` may not have their changes reflected until `lsward` is called again.
+We plan to change this in the future such that the information shown in ward list always reflects the internal state of Patientist.
+5. Currently, `help` only links the URL to this User Guide.
+We plan to change it in the future to show a command summary as well to simplify the process of finding the syntax for a certain command.

 [Go back to [Table of Contents](#table-of-contents)]